SRGSSR/layered-image-generation-apple/README.md

 [Up to five layers](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_ref-Asset_Catalog_Format/LSRFormatOverview.html#//apple_ref/doc/uid/TP40015170-CH44-SW1) can be supplied with sRGB or P3 color profiles, and in normal "@1x" or @2x scale (there is no @1x, but we use this shortcut in the following).
 Which variants must be provided depends on the use case, for example icon specifications are provided in the [tvOS Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/tvos/icons-and-images/app-icon/):

 - The app icon is a 400 x 240 layered image, with a 400px x 240px @1x sRGB variant, and a 800x480px @2x sRGB (or P3 if possible) variant for each layer.
 Each layer must be a PNG.
-- The App Store icon is a 1280px × 768 layered image with a single 1280px x 768px @1x sRGB variant (this is not explicitly documented the image is sRGB, but I guess the most common color profile has to be used).
+- The App Store icon is a 1280px × 768 layered image with a 1280px x 768px @1x sRGB variant and an optional P3 variant (most notably if you used P3 for the app icon, so that both look the same).
 Each layer must be a PNG.

 ### Tools